henmja/API-TagHub/README.md

-The database was created using pgAdmin.
+The PostgreSQL database was created using pgAdmin.